- Customizing the Look of Your RT

 If you restart your RT it should look just the same (assuming you copied your current default theme), but if you go to your Preferences page you'll see that the system default theme is now your new "localtheme."

 If you look at the CSS being loaded, you'll also see that the main css file is now being loaded from your local directory.
-But you'll also see that files are still being loaded from the main RT css directories as well.
-Why?

 You can start modifying things by editing the CSS files in your new localstyle directory.
 When you upgrade RT, you'll want to look specifically at any changes to the style you started from to see if there are any new styles you want to merge into your new style.← Back to index